anishaj3/FoodApp/README.md

-# Nutritionist - A  Case Study
-## Problem Statement
-Build a system to search for a specific food to find it’s nutrition details, show list of matching food, view the nutrition content for a selected food and bookmark favourite food for later reference.
+Food app is used to search for a specific food to find it’s nutrition details, show list of matching food, view the nutrition content for a selected food and bookmark favourite food for later reference.
-## Requirements
+## API
-- ​ The application needs to search for food and find nutrition data for a selected food by registering with the following link and get API key required to call the APIs.
+- ​ The application search for food and find nutrition data for a selected food by registering with the following link and get API key required to call the APIs.
 ● https://ndb.nal.usda.gov/ndb/api/doc
 Reference APIs: